BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-1.md

 - 6.1.5 & 6.1.6

 Standard 211 breaks out recommendations into low / no-cost (6.1.5) or capital (6.1.6).
 On the BuildingSync side, we don't change the data modeling between these two situations significantly, we simply change the value of the `Scenario/ScenarioType/PackageOfMeasures/CostCategory` element, while the majority of other features remain the same.
-- Low / no-cost scenario: `CostCategory>Low-Cost or No-Cost</CostCategory>`
+- Low / no-cost scenario: `<CostCategory>Low-Cost or No-Cost</CostCategory>`
-- Capital scenario: `CostCategory>Capital</CostCategory>`
+- Capital scenario: `<CostCategory>Capital</CostCategory>`

 For Level 1 audits, since the reporting only requires estimated costs, savings, and ROI, we don't specifically need a current building modeled scenario to be our reference case.

 #### Measures

-Packages of measures first require measures to be instantiated inside the BuildingSync document in order to correctly 'incorporate' them into the scenario.
-BuildingSync provides a significant number of already enumerated measures that can easily be used.
-We will first add some of these to our doc.
+Packages of measures first require measures to be instantiated inside the BuildingSync document in order to correctly incorporate them into the scenario.
+BuildingSync provides a significant number of already enumerated measures that can be used.
+We will first add some of these to our BuildingSync file.

 The scope of an individual measure is primarily conveyed by a few elements:
-- `SystemCategoryAffected`: select one of an enumerated set of strings representing the general scope of system, i.e. Refrigeration, Fan, Lighting, etc.
+- `SystemCategoryAffected`: select one of an enumerated set of strings representing the general scope of system, e.g..
+Refrigeration, Fan, Lighting, etc.
 - `TechnologyCategories/TechnologyCategory/*/MeasureName`: Select a very specific measure to implement